Doctor of Education: Educational Leadership (Higher Education)

 - Successful completion of 48 graduate credits at the doctorate level.

-- Nine graduate credits related to educational leadership could be transferred into the program in consultation with the Dean.
+- Nine graduate credits related to educational leadership could be transferred into the program with the approval of the Dean.

 - Completion of 15 foundations credits (including 3 research credits) and 27 professional concentration credits.